-The Bounce Bank Loan Scheme is managed by the British Business Bank on behalf of, and with the financial backing of the Secretary of State for Business, Energy and industrial Strategy (BEIS).
+The Coronavirus Business Interruption Loan Scheme (CBILS) is managed by the British Business Bank on behalf of, and with the financial backing of the Secretary of State for Business, Energy and industrial Strategy (BEIS).
 British Business Bank plc is wholly owned by HM Government and is not authorised or regulated by the Prudential Regulation Authority (PRA) or the Financial Conduct Authority (FCA).
+Full details on CBILS and the list of participating CBILS lenders can be found on the British Business Bank website at: www.british-business-bank.co.uk/CBILS.
 FAQs are available here.

 The Bounce Back Loan Scheme is one element of a broad package of government financial support for UK business and employees.
 To learn more about the range of government supports click here

 For loans provided under the Bounce Back Loan Scheme we have agreed that we will:

 - monitor your repayment record during the life of the scheme facility and take appropriate action where there are signs of actual or possible repayment difficulties;